piastry/cifs-utils/mount.cifs.rst

 nohandlecache
   Disable caching of the share root directory handle.

-directio
-  Do not do inode data caching on files opened on this mount.
-This precludes mmaping files on this mount.
-In some cases with fast networks and little or no caching benefits on the client (e.g. when the application is doing large sequential reads bigger than page size without rereading the same data) this can provide better performance than the default behavior which caches reads (readahead) and writes (writebehind) through the local Linux client pagecache if oplock (caching token) is granted and held.
-Note that direct allows write operations larger than page size to be sent to the server.
-On some kernels this requires the cifs.ko module to be built with the ``CIFS_EXPERIMENTAL`` configure option.

-  This option is will be deprecated in 3.7.
-Users should use ``cache=none`` instead on more recent kernels.

-strictcache
-  Use for switching on strict cache mode.
-In this mode the client reads from the cache all the time it has *Oplock Level II* , otherwise - read from the server.
-As for write - the client stores a data in the cache in *Exclusive Oplock* case, otherwise - write directly to the server.

-  This option is will be deprecated in 3.7.
-Users should use ``cache=strict`` instead on more recent kernels.

 rwpidforward
   Forward pid of a process who opened a file to any read or write